joshbressers/WinCaster/README.md

 WinCaster is a tool that will record the audio from a local microphone as well as the audio being sent to speakers.
 The intent is to use this to record yourself and guest for podcasting.
 The idea was taken from a Linux tool called [Pulsecaster](http://stickster.github.io/pulsecaster/)

+You can download it from the project's GitHub [Releases](https://github.com/joshbressers/WinCaster/releases) page

 Yes, the artwork is very bad, but it's grown on me, so I'm keeing it for now.

 # How to use